Colorado Divorce Proceedings Timeline

 - Part of the divorce process requires that both parties submit financial disclosures and exchange information regarding assets and debts.
 Upon review of this data, the parties and the court can decide how to distribute the property in an equitable manner and how to calculate maintenance and child support.

-- If the parties agree on the issues, a settlement agreement is created and submitted to the court at an informal hearing.
+- After the financial disclosures and exchange of information the parties, if at any point the parties agree upon all of the issues, a settlement agreement is created and submitted to the court at an informal hearing.
+If the parties agree on the issues, a settlement agreement is created and submitted to the court at an informal hearing.

 - If the court approves the settlement agreement, the parties will be granted a divorce decree.